Mr-Fluuff/StellarRolesAU/README.md

 You can select how many players can be shot per game and if multiple players can be shot during a single meeting.\
 The guesses Impostor and Crewmate are only right, if the player is part of the corresponding team and has no special role.\
 You can only shoot during the voting time.\
-Depending on the options, the Vigilante can't guess the shielded player and depending on the Medic options the Medic/shielded player might be notified (no one will die, independently of what the Guesser guessed).\
-\

 **NOTE:**
 - If a player gets shot, you'll get back your votes
 - Jester wins won't be triggered, if the Guesser shoots the Jester before the Jester gets voted out